yriyazi/UT-Adaptive_Control_400/README.md

 Contributions to this simulation repository are highly appreciated!
 If you encounter issues, have ideas for improvements, or wish to add more advanced control scenarios, please feel free to open an issue or submit a pull request.

-## License

-This simulation code is provided under the [MIT License](LICENSE) to promote collaboration and knowledge sharing.

 # Simulation4: Advanced Control Strategies for Challenging Systems